This is a guide to Potsdam, a small town that Frederick II made great.

-Potsdam might sound like a cute, drowsy hamlet, everyone is amazed by it’s rich heritage – and how Frederick made this small town great.
+Although it sounds like a cute, drowsy hamlet, everyone is amazed by its rich cultural and political heritage.

 The most popular was certainly Frederick II, aka Frederick the Great.
 But let’s start with his father, Frederick William I.